 While the predominant land use in South Iowa City's new neighborhoods will remain detached, single-family housing, new neighborhoods should provide opportunities for townhomes, duplexes, and accessory apartments, as well as multi-family buildings in order to serve residents throughout their lifetimes.
 Integrating a variety of housing types that are compatible in scale throughout a neighborhood is ideal.
 For example, single-family homes on lots interior to a block with duplexes and attached single-family homes on corner lots creates a mix that remains similar in scale while providing a range of unit sizes and price points within a neighborhood.
+House-scale multi-family buildings may also appropriately fit the scale of the neighborhood.

-Along busier street frontages or where single-loaded streets border public open space, "Middle Housing"\ types such as townhouses, small apartment buildings (3-10 units), or cottage or bungalow courts may be built at a scale and mix that is compatible with the single-family neighborhoods.
+Along busier street frontages, around neighborhood nodes, or where single-loaded streets border public open space, "Middle Housing" types such as townhouses, small apartment buildings (3-10 units), or cottage or bungalow courts may be built at a scale and mix that is compatible with the single-family neighborhoods.
 The additional density achieved through this mix can improve feasibility for transit service and enhance market potential for commercial uses in the district, including the small-scale neighborhood commercial corners identified in the plan.

 Getting the mix, scale, and parking placement right is essential to integrating a variety of residential types into a neighborhood.
 Buildings should be designed to be similar in scale (width, depth, height) to single-family homes.
 Unit sizes may need to be smaller, but should be designed with similar attention to detail and quality construction.
-Parking should be located to the rear with access from alleys, private rear lanes, or similar shared drive solutions.
+Parking should be located to the rear with access from alleys, private rear lanes, or similar shared drive solutions where possible.
 Concentrations of one housing type in any one area should be avoided as this may create an obstacle to connectivity and can upset the balance of long- and short-term residents.
-Though the Middle Housing concept may currently be achieved through the planned development process, the City should consider a form-based code to help ensure that a true mix of housing at a compatible scale can be achieved.
+Though the Middle Housing concept may currently-be achieved through the planned development process, the City should consider a form-based code to help ensure that a true mix of housing at a compatible scale can be achieved.
+For this reason, the City is working to apply form-based standards for greenfield sites in the area.

 Higher density Middle Housing types must be thoughtfully designed so that they maintain an attractive residential character along streets and provide safe and inviting living environments for the residents.
-Landscaped front yards or courtyards with parking in the rear will provide a boulevard or park-like setting along streets with uninterrupted sidewalks that encourage walking and biking.
+Landscaped front yards or courtyards with parking in the rear will provide a boulevard or park -like setting along streets with uninterrupted sidewalks that encourage walking and biking.